IgorMaposse/rest-api-calculator/README.md

 # Wit-Java-Challenge

-This repository contains the source code of a java application developed as a requirement for the application for Java Software Developer (Africa) at Wit-Software.
-The app makes requests:
+This repository contains the source code of a java application developed by Igor The app makes requests:

 ## Screenshots